top of page

 Limited Ankle Dorsiflexion

-• Common signs: heels lift off the ground, knees cave inward (valgus), or feet turn out.
+• Common signs: Heels lift off the ground, knees cave inward (valgus), or feet turn out.

 Tight Hips or Short Hip Flexors

-• Signs: excessive lower back arch, trunk leaning forward, or knees drifting inward.
+• Signs: Excessive lower back arch, trunk leaning forward, or knees drifting inward.

-• Why it matters: lacking hip range forces the lumbar spine to do more work, increasing strain.
+• Why it matters: Lacking hip range forces the lumbar spine to do more work, increasing strain.

 Is Squatting with Feet Turned Out “Bad”?